Barry Allen (DC Extended Universe): Origins

-In 2017, Allen meets Iris West, saving her from injury during a car crash while he also interviews for a job.
-He later visits his father Henry, who is imprisoned after being wrongly accused of murdering his wife and Allen's mother, Nora.
+In 2017, Barry meets Iris West, saving her from injury during a car crash while he also interviews for a job.
+He later visits his father Henry, who is imprisoned after being wrongly accused of murdering his wife and Barry's mother, Nora.
 Henry encourages Barry to "move on with his life" during this particular visit despite Barry's protests.

 Stopping Steppenwolf

 Theatrical cut

-Wayne recruits Allen to join a team of metahumans in the wake of Clark Kent / Superman's death, which Allen enthusiastically accepts upon learning that Wayne is Batman.
-Allen ventures with Wayne to meet with Prince in Gotham City, where they also encounter police commissioner James Gordon and fellow metahuman Victor Stone, also known as "Cyborg".
+Wayne recruits Barry to join a team of metahumans in the wake of Clark Kent / Superman's death, which Barry enthusiastically accepts upon learning that Wayne is Batman.
+Barry ventures with Wayne to meet with Prince in Gotham City, where they also encounter police commissioner James Gordon and fellow metahuman Victor Stone, also known as "Cyborg".

-As the team prepares to fight Steppenwolf and his parademon minions under Delaware Bay to retrieve a Mother Box, Allen is intimidated upon seeing a parademon slaughter one of the scientists guarding the relic, stating that he has "no combat skills".
+As the team prepares to fight Steppenwolf and his parademon minions under Delaware Bay to retrieve a Mother Box, Barry is intimidated upon seeing a parademon slaughter one of the scientists guarding the relic, stating that he has "no combat skills".
 Wayne tells him to focus on saving one person, in order to boost his confidence, after which he manages to save Stone's father Silas and many other civilians, in addition to aiding Prince by retrieving her sword and protecting her from a falling column.
 The team is aided by Arthur Curry / Aquaman, who arrives to save them from a deluge of water after Steppenwolf escapes.

-After Curry joins the team, Wayne decides to use the Mother Box to resurrect Superman after examining its abilities, with Allen siding with him.
+After Curry joins the team, Wayne decides to use the Mother Box to resurrect Superman after examining its abilities, with Barry siding with him.
 Curry and Stone are sent to exhume Clark Kent's body, bonding over discussing the situation and their abilities.
-Upon returning to the lab, Allen charges up the Mother Box, which successfully revives Kent, though he has lost his memories and is triggered to attack the group.
-Allen tries to ambush Kent with his speed, but Kent counters with his own quickness and brute force, knocking Allen aside.
+Upon returning to the lab, Barry charges up the Mother Box, which successfully revives Kent, though he has lost his memories and is triggered to attack the group.
+Barry tries to ambush Kent with his speed, but Kent counters with his own quickness and brute force, knocking Barry aside.
 Wayne has his butler Alfred Pennyworth bring Kent's girlfriend, Lois Lane, which calms him down.

-Allen helps the team deduce that Steppenwolf will be in a nuclear fallout zone in Russia to try and unite all three Mother Boxes and reshape the Earth, so the team travels to confront him.
-While Wayne makes himself a distraction to the demon, Allen and the rest of the team flank Stone as he tries to pull the Mother Boxes apart.
-Upon seeing that civilians are in danger, Wayne orders Allen to evacuate them, but Kent arrives, singlehandedly saving the whole village while Allen saves a single family and helping the team to defeat Steppenwolf.
-Following the battle, Allen enthusiastically remains part of the team, now named the Justice League, and obtains an entry-level job with the Central City police department to his father's approval.
-Allen later challenges Kent to a race for fun.
+Barry helps the team deduce that Steppenwolf will be in a nuclear fallout zone in Russia to try and unite all three Mother Boxes and reshape the Earth, so the team travels to confront him.
+While Wayne makes himself a distraction to the demon, Barry and the rest of the team flank Stone as he tries to pull the Mother Boxes apart.
+Upon seeing that civilians are in danger, Wayne orders Barry to evacuate them, but Kent arrives, singlehandedly saving the whole village while Barry saves a single family and helping the team to defeat Steppenwolf.
+Following the battle, Barry enthusiastically remains part of the team, now named the Justice League, and obtains an entry-level job with the Central City police department to his father's approval.
+Barry later challenges Kent to a race for fun.